Home News Chillicothe City Arborist Position Closer to Being Filled

 Hear council member Payne in her own words below, as well as see photos shown in the last tree commission meeting, supplied by the city.

-The award-winning Chillicothe Tree Commission usually meets third Tuesdays, and usually discusses requests, plans plantings, seeks grants from ODNR, and more.
+The Chillicothe Tree Commission usually meets third Tuesdays, and usually discusses requests, plans plantings, seeks grants from ODNR, and more.
 Find information on the commission on the city’s website.

 Payne explains the city arborist position.